firehoseio/firehose/PROTOCOL.md

 ### HTTP Long Polling

-For clients that don't support web sockets, HTTP long polling may be utilized to recieve messages from Firehose.
+For clients that don't support web sockets, HTTP long polling may be utilized to receive messages from Firehose.

 #### Single

-A single HTTP long polling connection subsribes to a channel via an HTTP request:
+A single HTTP long polling connection subscribes to a channel via an HTTP request:

 ```
 GET /my/channel/name?last_message_sequence=1&whisky=tango